supercraftshop/github-actions/readme.md

 How to use CodeSniffer (phpcs) locally and/or with PhpStorm -
 Download last version of phpcs:
 `curl -OL https://squizlabs.github.io/PHP_CodeSniffer/phpcs.phar`
 or using wget
 `wget https://squizlabs.github.io/PHP_CodeSniffer/phpcs.phar`
 Check phar: `php phpcs.phar -h`

-For debian-like systems, symlink binary to global scope (sudo):
+For debian-like systems, make symlink of binary to global scope (sudo):
 `ln -s \path\to\downloaded\phar \usr\bin\phpcs`
 `chmod +x \usr\bin\phpcs`

-Set Supercraft coding standart
+How to set Supercraft coding standart:
 - Download `Supercraft` directory from this repo
 - Set new starnart for phpcs: `phpcs --config-set installed_paths path/to/supercraft_standard`
 - Check `Supercraft` string exists in the output of `phpcs -i`

-*How to use CodeSniffer with Supercraft standarts in CLI:*
+**How to use CodeSniffer with Supercraft standarts in CLI:**

 To check single class:
 `phpcs --standard=Supercraft /path/to/php/class.php`